node-js-libs/node.io/docs/README.md

             });
         },

-        //fail() is called if the thread times out, or exceeds the maximum number of retries
+        //fail() is called if the thread times out or exceeds the maximum number of retries
         fail: function(status, domain) {
             this.emit(domain + ',failed');
         }